aergoio/ARC1-Legacy/README.md

 After a single delegation of authority (`setApprovedForAll`) to a trusted contract, the contract will be able to manage my tokens.
 For example, if you approve tokens to a Distributed Exchange (Dex) contract, you can trade directly without having to deposit and withdraw your token before trading.

-ARC-1 Exension is here : https://github.com/aergoio/ARC1-Extensions
+ARC-1 Extension is here : https://github.com/aergoio/ARC1-Extensions

 ## Specification